 Travel - in general

+We work with locally knowledgeable ski guides and plan the trips based on the latest available local reports and forecasts.
 If we are in a place without snow, we sail to where the snow is!
-With the sailboat we are flexible with regards to finding the best snow, but that means we may go somewhere that is not mentioned in the program or a place that we have not tested in advance.
-Then it's extra exciting.
+With the sailboat we are flexible with regards to finding the best snow, meaning that we may sometimes go somewhere that is not mentioned in the program or a place that we might not have tested in advance ourselves.
+This adds to the excitement!

 Food and cooking

 On our trips you will be part of the crew onboard and get the chance to participate in all aspects of the running of the sailboat.
 This includes the cooking, where everyone is taking turns in the galley!
 Skippers and guides assist as much as they can along the way.
 Before the trip we set up a menu and purchase what is needed.
 We offer good menus with healthy “boat friendly” food.
 If you have allergies or preferences, let us know in the registration form and we will take that into account.
 During the trip, we often sail by a good restaurant or two where we stop and eat.